 Corona Virus Update

 We’re working hard to ensure any disruption is minimal, and that collection arrangements enable social distancing.
+We request that all customers collecting from drop points are careful to maintain a 2M distance with other customers and members of the public.
 Some of our Drop Points have closed or have changed their opening hours.

 So far the changes to Drop Points are: